Chapter 17:

 “That’s enough, you two!” he barked, and Liviana finally climbed off Lucius.

-When calm had returned, Marcthain told them that training was finished for the day.
+Once things had settled, Marcthain told them that training was finished for the day.

-“You didn’t do half bad,” he grumbled eventually, pressing a small leather pouch into Lucius’s hand.
+“You didn’t do too bad,” he grumbled eventually, pressing a small leather pouch into Lucius’ hand.

 “Your pay.
 Can’t have you getting too used to room service every day…”